NielsenG62/starbucks-menu/README.md

 # Starbucks Nutrition Analysis

-This repo contains a web scraper and an analysis report of Starbucks drink nutrition data.
+This repo contains a web scraper and CSV of Starbucks drink nutrition data.

 Cloned from [yhejazy's repo](https://github.com/yhejazi/starbucks-nutrition), and updated for 06 Feb 2024